Andrea Polli: Sonification

 Polli works with atmospheric scientists to develop systems for understanding storm and climate through sound.
 She began collaborating on sound and data sonification projects in 1999, and partnering with organizations such as NASA’s Goddard Institute Climate Research Group and the National Center for Atmospheric Research.
 In one of her key installations Atmospherics/Weather Works Polli used detailed climate models to recreate the sounds of two major East Coast storms: the presidents’ Day Snowstorm of 1979 and Hurricane Bob in 1991.
 Additionally, Polli’s artistic exploration took her to Antarctica where she spent seven weeks working on National Science Foundation funded project, there, she collaborated with artist Tia Kramer, who was working as a communications operator at McMurdo Station, and other scientists.
 The sounds she recorded there included water pouring off a glacier and wind whipping through the valleys.
 One of her other prominent works, Heat and the Heartbeat of the City involved creating sonifications based on the actual and projected climate data for Central Park.
 Another project, N. (pronounced n-point), developed in collaboration with Joe Gilmore, is a real-time multi-channel sonification and visualization of weather patterns in the Arctic.

 "Andrea Polli: Art and Science for Climate Change."
 National Science Foundation, 2007.

 Light installation

 Polli has also experimented with the visualization of air through her light installation Particle Falls.
-This work uses a nephelometer to sample particulate matter in the air from a city street, displaying the data in real-time as changing light patterns every 15 seconds on the wall of Philadelphia's Wilma Theater.
+This work uses a nephelometer to sample particulate matter in the air from a city street, displaying the data in real-time as changing light patterns every 15 seconds on a building wall.

 The installation not only demonstrates the impact of air pollution but also raises awareness about air quality challenges in urban areas.
 Particle Falls has been displayed in multiple cities across the U.S., including Philadelphia, Detroit, Pittsburgh, and Logan, Utah.
 It made its debut in 2010 in San Jose, California.

 "Philadelphia has come a long way in improving the quality of the air we breathe."
 Philadelphia Air Management Services, 2017.